santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

 ![AuthandAPIFlow](./ReadmeFiles/Auth_and_API_flow.png)

-1. Customer subscribes to an offer on Azure Marketplace.
+1. Customer subscribes to an offer on commercial marketplace.
 2. Commerce engine generates a marketplace token for the landing page.
 This is an opaque token, unlike a JSON Web Token (JWT) that is returned when authenticating against Azure AD, and does not contain any information.
 It is